schitresh/system-design/website_designs/tools/1_url_shortening.md

 - Metrics
   - How many times a short link has been used
   - Location of the users that accessed it
-  - Date & time of the access, At what time of day it has highest traffic?
+  - Date & time of the access, at what time of day it has highest traffic?
   - From which web page it was referred
   - Browser or platform where it was accessed
 - How to store this info?